open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ## Summary of Steps to Work on an Issue and Create a Pull Request

 ### 1. Create a branch
   1. Open an issue within the right repository (upstream repository) and explain the problem.
-If the issue is approved, `cd` to `yourusername.github.io` directory and sync with the upstream repository using `git fetch upstream` , `git checkout master`, and `git merge upstream/master`, and then `git push origin master`.
+If the issue is approved, `cd` to `yourusername.github.io` directory and sync with the upstream repository using `git fetch upstream` , `git checkout master`, `git merge upstream/master`, and `git push origin master`.

   2. Use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.